mkempenaar/python-web-application-demo/README.md

-# Simple Python Flask Demo Project #
+# Simple Python Web App Demo Project #

 This project consists of a web-form for entering a DNA sequence and selecting frames which the backend will translate and present in a HTML table.

+The current version is running on Python Flask as the backend which uses Jinja2 as templating language.
+A Python-CGI version will follow.

 ## Installation ##